How to Build Anomalous (3+1)d Topological Quantum Field Theories: Introduction

-Notably, the classification of $(3+1)$d TQFTs uses the data of \textit{supercohomology} in an explicit way.
-Before we state the main results of our paper, we first review mathematical formulations of fermionic symmetries and supercohomology.
+Notably, the classification of (3+1)d TQFTs uses the data of \textit{supercohomology},\footnote{Confusingly, there are two closely related generalized cohomology theories called ``supercohomology:'' the \term{restricted supercohomology} of~\cite{Fre08, PhysRevB.90.115141}, and the \term{extended supercohomology} of~\cite{Wang:2017moj, KT17, PhysRevX.10.031055}.
+In this paper we will exclusively use $\SH$ to denote the latter, and use $\mathit{rSH}$ for the former.}, which we denote as $\SH^5(BG,s,\omega)$, whose precise meaning will be clear later.
+Before we state the main results of our paper, we first review mathematical formulations of fermionic symmetries and supercohomology, and quickly comment on the reason for the natural appearance of supercohomology in our context.